josecarneiro/ironhack-jan-22-full-stack-application-example/README.md

 - Detail - Display details on a single pet.
 - Create - Allow user to add single pet to application.
 - Edit - Allow user to update single pet.
+- LogIn - Allows visitor to log into existing account.
+- Register - Allows visitor to create new account.

 ### Services